 When Does Community End?

 At such time that one spouse has the other spouse served with a divorce or legal separation petition, the community is terminated.
-This means that each party’s new income from that point forward, and each party’s new debt from that point forward, is their sole property / debt so long as a final decree is entered.
+This means that each party’s new income from that point forward, and each party’s new debt from that point forward, is their sole property / debt so long as such funds were earned after service of the petition and so long as a final decree is entered.

 Like the other areas of family law, there are often twists and turns in the analysis.
 For example, if one of the parties receives income from a community business, his or her income may not be entirely separate (for example if a party receives a portion of their income as a result of ownership as opposed to employment).
 Another example, as addressed above, is that some of the income received after the divorce / legal separation is filed may have been earned in part or in whole before such time.
+For example, a year end bonus may be received after the divorce is filed but accrued as a result of employment the prior year (often bonuses are based upon a full calendar year but not paid out until February or March of the following year).
 In such event, the other party is entitled to their proportionate share.

 Another important concept is that just because the community is terminated, this does not mean that the lesser earning party has no recourse.
 For example, the higher earning party may have a spousal maintenance and/or child support obligation, which is addressed elsewhere in this website.